jucastil/docker-leginon/README.md

 - Check phpMyadmin : visit [https://DOCKER-IP:8080/phpmyadmin](https://DOCKER-IP:8080/phpmyadmin)
 - Attach the sheel to your container by running: ``docker exec -i -t dockername /bin/bash``

-Configuration of leginon on the docker-leginon
+Configuration of leginon in the docker-leginon.
--
+- Configuration is done with the files inside the install folder.
+The install folder is shared, so everything you put there will be available inside the container.
+Check that you can "ls" it on both.
+- Ssh inside the container, run ``python centos7AutoInstallation.py``.
+Answer the questions...

 # Example Usage with Data Outside of Docker